Educational Leadership and Policy Analysis Qualifying Exams

 Successful completion of Qualifying Exams leads to a departmental recommendation of the student for candidacy.

 The written and oral portion of the qualifying examination is designed to determine the student's level of achievement prior to dissertation.
 Emphasis is placed on the student's ability to apply, synthesize, and evaluate knowledge in the areas of research, educational leadership, and educational foundations.
-Typically these exams are held on a pre-determined Thursday and Friday in the months of January, May, and August.
+Typically these exams are held on a pre-determined dates in the months of January, May, and August.